 Request an Appointment

 If you or a loved one suffer from dental fear or anxiety, call Beautiful Smiles at (317) 886-4512.
-You may also schedule a consultation with Dr. Goris on our website.
-If you have any remaining questions about dental sedation, let Dr. Goris know at your next appointment.
+You may also schedule a consultation with Dr. Stevens on our website.
+If you have any remaining questions about dental sedation, let Dr. Stevens know at your next appointment.
 He will be happy to help.